 I would not have found the book, Prague in Legends, without the visit to the Strahov Monastery.
 Reading the legends while I sat in the Strahov Monastery Brewery, (try the potato-wild mushroom soup in a bread bowl, you won’t regret it), brought me a chill, even as I cradled my warm soup.

-As the Halloween decorations creep across the yards around me, I was reminded of the Skeleton’s Justice.
+As the Halloween decorations creep across the surrounding yards, they reminded me of the Skeleton’s Justice.

 A hidden staircase behind false books in the Strahov library.